 - Vermont's Endangered & Extinct Animals

 Providing tours isn't the only part of Franklin's Guides.
-We've really gotten hands on this year with creating some amazing things through our STEM art projects such as marbling paper, creating our own geodes, and making our own galaxy t-shirts.
-Of course our biggest contribution towards the program is getting altogether at the end of the week to venture out in the field for hiking, swimming, and exploring adventures."
+We've really gotten hands on this year with creating some amazing things through our STEM projects such as creating our own geodes and making our own galaxy t-shirts.
+Of course our biggest contribution towards the program is getting altogether at the end of each week to venture out in the field for exploration, intrigue, and swimming adventures!"

 How to apply to be a Franklin's Guide